rkaysen63/Credit_Risk_Analysis/README.md

 * Lesson Plan: UTA-VIRT-DATA-PT-02-2021-U-B-TTH, Module 17 Challenge

 ## Overview:
 The purpose of this analysis is evaluate five supervised learning models for their ability to predict high risk loans.
-The models will be trained using an unbalanced<sup>1<sup/> dataset from LendingClub lending services.
-<br/><br/>
-<sup>1<sup/>The ratio of low risk loans to high risk loans in the dataset is nearly 200:1.
+The models will be trained using an unbalanced dataset from LendingClub lending services.
+(The ratio of low risk loans to high risk loans in the dataset used for this analysis is nearly 200:1.)

 ## Results: